hongtri11/Design-Login-Form/README.md

-# Design-Login-and-Registration-Form
+# LogMeIn!No,register!
-Using NetBeans, Java Swing and MySQL to create design Registration Form for Students
+Using NetBeans, Java Swing and MySQL to create design Login and Registration Form for Users

 This project aims to create a login and registration form connecting with MySQL in the localhost computer for database